 More than anything else, I get questions about my tools and materials.
-Below you'll find a list of everything I use most regularly, along with a little bit of commentary.
+Below you'll find a list of everything I use most regularly, along with a little bit of (hopefully helpful) commentary.
 These opinions are based on my experience, and I often stress to others that experimenting on your own is crucial.
 Your personal preferences might vary wildly from someone else's, and it's up to you to determine what works best for your technique and style.

 I spent my first year of printmaking using Speedball's lino-cutter, which comes with interchangeable heads and a comfortable plastic handle.
 Replacement heads are easy and inexpensive.
 I highly recommend it to anyone looking to start printing.

 When I finally decided to invest in a set of premium tools, I chose Pfeil and am endlessly happy with the upgrade.
 I chose Set C because it included all the gouges I use most often, as well as a couple extras I haven't explored much.
 A little pricey, but worth it.
 Keep in mind these require sharpening!

 I alternate mostly between two kinds of rubber and linoleum blocks, depending on the project.
 Each has its benefits, as well as its quirks.
 I buy all three from Blick.

 Battleship Gray Linoleum is wonderfully inexpensive and can be found in extremely large sizes (24"x36" mounted).
 It tends to be a slower process, as the material is harder and more prone to cracking if you're not careful.
 The blocks can also harden over time if not properly cared for, especially with frequent use.
 I like to buy the pre-mounted blocks, as a personal preference; the mounting makes them really easy to handle while printing.